Bandit Social Learning: Exploration under Myopic Behavior: Related Work

-\xhdr{Multi-armed bandits.} Our perspective of multi-armed bandits is very standard in machine learning theory.
-In particular, we consider asymptotic regret rates without time-discounting (rather than Bayesian-optimal time-discounted reward, a more standard economic perspective).
-The vast literature on regret-minimizing bandits is summarized in \citep{Bubeck-survey12,slivkins-MABbook,LS19bandit-book}.
-Stochastic bandits is a standard, basic version with i.i.d. rewards and no auxiliary structure.
-Most relevant to this paper is the UCB1 algorithm~\cite{bandits-ucb1}, the lower bounds on regret of arbitrary algorithms \cite{Lai-Robbins-85,bandits-exp3}, and the ``frequentist" analyses of Thompson Sampling \citep{Shipra-colt12,Shipra-aistats13-JACM,Kaufmann-alt12}.
-Markovian, time-discounted bandit formulations \citep{Gittins-book11,Bergemann-survey06} and various other connections between bandits and self-interested behavior (surveyed, \eg in \citet[Chapter 11.7]{slivkins-MABbook}) are less relevant to this paper.
+\xhdr{Multi-armed bandits.} Our perspective on bandits is very standard in machine learning theory: we consider asymptotic regret rates without time-discounting (rather than Bayesian-optimal time-discounted rewards, a more standard economic perspective).
+The vast literature on regret-minimizing bandits is summarized in recent books \citep{slivkins-MABbook,LS19bandit-book}.